wkumari/draft-wkumari-dnsop-alt-tld/README.md

 1.2.
 Terminology

    This document assumes familiarity with DNS terms and concepts.
-   Please see [RFC1034] for background and concepts, and [I-D.ietf-dnsop-dns-terminology] for terminology.
+   Please see [RFC1034] for background and concepts, and [RFC7719] for terminology.
+Readers are also expected to be familiar with the discussions in [I-D.tldr-sutld-ps]

    o  DNS name: Domain names that are intended to be used with DNS
       resolution, either in the global DNS or in some other context

+Kumari & Sullivan        Expires March 16, 2017                 [Page 2]

+Internet-Draft               Reserve ALT TLD              September 2016

    o  DNS context: The namespace anchored at the globally-unique DNS
       root.
 This is the namespace or context that "normal" DNS uses.